All Products

 • ALB dedicated gateway: For advanced network configuration and monitoring, go to the Application Load Balancer (ALB) console to centrally manage the gateway with maximum flexibility.

 • Fully-managed dedicated gateway: Logging and monitoring are disabled by default.
 To use these features, go to the gateway details page.
 On the Log or Monitoring tab, click Enable Now.
-If a required service is not activated, first activate the service, and then click Enable in the lower-right corner.
+If the underlying service (such as Log Service) is not active, you will be prompted to activate it before you can enable gateway monitoring or logging.

 FAQ